ziyenl/devops-scenario/README.md

 # Devops Scenario
 Please go through the described scenario and write a script, possibly in Unix BASH, implementing a fix to the issue below.
-For the development of the scripts you have 24h and are allowed to use Google and any other material as long as the work submitted was written by you.

 ## Use Case:
 - A database upgrade requires the execution of numbered scripts stored in a folder.
 E.g. 045.createtable.sql